If user change value of more than 1 field in one update, it will be captured into only one feed (no matter how many fields are changed).

-You can hide feed by click "Hide Feed" link or click "Fewer Updates" in Show: to show only feed created manually (Feed automatically created by Feed Tracking will not shown).
+You can hide the feed by clicking the "Hide Feed" link or clicking "Fewer Updates" in Show: to show only the feed created manually (The feed automatically created by Feed Tracking will not be shown).

-Feed Tracking is stored in an object, end with suffix Feed (for a Standard object) or __Feed (for a Custom object).
-If you dig further, records created by feed tracking will have API Type = TrackedChange, for other Type:
+Feed Tracking is stored in an object, ending with the suffix Feed (for a Standard object) or __Feed (for a Custom object).
+If you dig further, records created by feed tracking will have API Type = TrackedChange, other value:

 You also can find the exact same value in the FeedItem object (with API version 23.0 or later).